 - Sanctuary Fortress, a Cyberpunk-styled city in Metroid Prime 2, had its share of Tron Lines.

-- Let's not forget the third game.
-When Samus's Phazon corruption reaches the highest levels near the end of the game, her suit really starts to show those blue lines.
+- In Metroid Prime 3, when Samus's Phazon corruption reaches the highest levels near the end of the game, her suit really starts to show those blue lines.
 Yellow and blue lines can also be seen in Skytown, Elysia.

 - Some areas in Final Fantasy IV, such as the Towers of Zot and Babil or the Lunar Whale.
 Especially in the DS remake.